What are the three main physical properties of rocks logged by wirelines?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-The three main physical properties of rocks logged by wirelines are electrical, nuclear, and acoustic.
-Each of these properties provides valuable information about the subsurface geology and the characteristics of the rocks being examined.
+The three main physical properties of rocks logged by wirelines include electrical, nuclear, and acoustic measurements.

 Subscribe